ryuuiisou/SWE2003_41_HW3/README.md

 ### 1. Running the Program

+First, download this repository to your local machine.

-First, open a terminal and navigate to the this directory where the program is located:
+Second, open a terminal and navigate to the this directory where the program is located:

 and run this code